Nonlinear Hall Effects induced by Berry Curvature Dipole in CuPb$_9$(PO$_4$)$_6$O: RESULTS AND DISCUSSION

-Incorporating the effects of SOC yields significant changes in the band structure, as demonstrated in Fig. \ref{fig3}.
+The Fermi surfaces (FSs) plot, which includes the effects of spin-orbit coupling (SOC), is shown in Fig. \ref{dos-band}(d).
+Four bands contribute to the FS: bands 1, 2, and 3 create flat, electron pocket-like FSs, while the fourth band generates an open FS that spans the entire Brillouin zone (BZ).
+Incorporating the effects of SOC yields significant changes in the band structure, as demonstrated in Fig. \ref{fig3}(b) and (d).
 In the absence of SOC, two isolated bands are initially positioned near the Fermi level.
-There are two degenerate points present at the high symmetry points $\Gamma$ and Z, as indicated by the arrows in Fig. \ref{fig3}(a).
-These points were proposed based on symmetry arguments in tight-binding models \cite {Moritz, zhou2023cu} and were shown to carry Weyl charge $\pm2$ Upon activation of spin-orbit coupling, these two bands split into four distinct bands.
+There are two degenerate points present at the high symmetry points $\Gamma$ and A, as indicated by the arrows in Fig. \ref{fig3}(a).
+These points were proposed based on symmetry arguments in tight-binding models \cite{PhysRevMaterials.8.014201, zhou2023cu} and were shown to carry Weyl charge $\pm2$.
+Upon activation of spin-orbit coupling, these two bands split into four distinct bands.
 Notably, the introduction of SOC leads to the creation of multiple doubly degenerate points.
 At the $\Gamma$ point, we see two doubly degenerate points with a small gap in between them.
 The degeneracies at $\Gamma$ point is between the Kramer's pair \{$\ket{+\uparrow}$ and $\ket{+\downarrow}$ \}, \{$\ket{-\uparrow}$ and $\ket{-\downarrow}$ \}.
-Other symmetry-protected double degeneracies are also observed at the high symmetry points M, Z, and N.
+Other symmetry-protected double degeneracies are also observed at the high symmetry points M, A, and L.

-Intriguingly, the high symmetry line $\Gamma$-Z experiences distinctive behavior.
+Intriguingly, the high symmetry line $\Gamma$-A experiences distinctive behavior.
 Four doubly degenerate points (labeled as w1, w2, s1, and s2) emerge when SOC is considered, as depicted in Fig. \ref{fig3}(d).
 Among these points, w1 is the mixing between the states \{$\ket{+\downarrow}$, $\ket{-\uparrow}$\} and w2 as a crossing point between \{$\ket{+\uparrow}$, $\ket{-\downarrow}$\}.
 Point s1 signifies the mixing between \{$\ket{+\uparrow}$, $\ket{-\uparrow}$\}, while point s2 represents the crossing between \{$\ket{+\downarrow}$, $\ket{-\downarrow}$\}.
-Here, we see w1 and w2 are the result of mixing between different orbitals and different spins while s1 and s2 are the mixing between different orbitals same spin states.
-The nomenclature is based on analysis of the tight-binding model shortly, which shows that w1 and w2 as Weyl points while s1 and s2 are points on nodal surfaces.
-To verify them and study their topological invariants we modified the Hamiltonian by Zhou and Franz \cite{zhou2023cu}.
+Here, we see that w1 and w2 are the result of mixing between different orbitals and different spins, while s1 and s2 are the result of mixing between different orbitals with the same spin states.
+The nomenclature is based on an analysis of the tight-binding model, which shows that w1 and w2 are Weyl points while s1 and s2 are points on nodal surfaces.
+To verify them and study their topological invariants, we modified the Hamiltonian by Zhou and Franz \cite{zhou2023cu}.